risk-first/website/menagerie/Boundary-Risk.md

 In [Feature Risk](Feature-Risk#feature-drift-risk), we saw that the features people need change over time.
 Let's get more specific about this:

-- **Human need is [Fractal](https://en.wikipedia.org/wiki/Fractal):**  This means that over time, software products have evolved to more closely map to human needs.
+- **Human need is [Fractal](https://en.wikipedia.org/wiki/Fractal)**:  This means that over time, software products have evolved to more closely map to human needs.
 Software that would have delighted us ten years ago lacks the sophistication we expect today.
-- **Software and hardware are both improving with time:** due to evolution and the ability to support greater and greater levels of complexity.
+- **Software and hardware are both improving with time**: due to evolution and the ability to support greater and greater levels of complexity.
-- **Abstractions accrete too:**  As we saw in [Process Risk](Process-Risk), we _encapsulate_ earlier abstractions in order to build later ones.
+- **Abstractions accrete too**:  As we saw in [Process Risk](Process-Risk), we _encapsulate_ earlier abstractions in order to build later ones.

 The only thing we can expect in the future is that the lifespan of any ecosystem will follow the arc shown in the above diagram, through creation, adoption, growth, use and finally either be abstracted over or abandoned.